News & Updates

 Day 6 at the Commission on the Status of Women was a reminder for Keira of the importance of and challenges associated with standing up for your rights and collective action.

 Day 5 of the Commision on the Status of Women reinforced the idea that women can achieve literally anything they put their minds to.
-Here's Keira's reflection on work two nurses are doing in Jerusalem and the difference this is making to people's lives.
+Here's Keira and Lauren's reflection on work two nurses are doing in Jerusalem and the difference this is making to people's lives.